*Update 08/17/17: According to Ms. Lyn Dimaano, Fudolig did not push through with enrolling in Law School

 Source: EducationUSA Philippines via YouTube

-Now, the former child prodigy, and future lawyer, is hoping to set an example to all the brilliant minds out there and is urging “new graduates to make new roads”.
+Now, the former child prodigy, is hoping to set an example to all the brilliant minds out there and is urging “new graduates to make new roads”.

 You might also like to read: